apache/fury-site/README.md

-# home
+# Apache Fury (incubating) Website

-The static pages for https://github.com/alipay/fury.
+The source repository of static website for Apache Fury (incubating).

 ## Development